folio-org/mod-pubsub/README.md

 \
 MessagingDescriptor contains follow parts:
 * publications - list of event descriptors describing events that this module produces, can be ommited if module does not generate any events.
-* subscriptions - set of event types and endpoints for receiving events of specified types, can be ommited if module does not receive any events.
+* subscriptions - set of event types and endpoints (callback address) for receiving events of specified types, can be ommited if module does not receive any events.

 \
 MessagingDescriptor.json example: